daspartho/auto-project-builder/README.md

-# auto-project-builder
-A tool that creates the skeleton structure of projects for us
+A tool that creates the skeleton structure of projects for us.